richselby7878/xm-labs-user-admin-workflow/README.md

 # Testing
-Do a browser page reload,  navigate to Messaging > User Admin Workflow > Deactivate Users and give it a whirl.
+Reload your browser page,  navigate to Messaging > User Admin Workflow > Deactivate Users and give it a whirl.